 That leaves the Raptors as the team most likely to counter with an aggressive move, and it won't be a surprise if Toronto does something significant between now and Thursday afternoon.

 The Raptors have every incentive to go for it this season.
 Leonard is a free agent and Toronto has always had to play catch-up to try to convince him to stay.
 Masai Ujiri has never been scared of making a move.
-Whether the Raptors can find the right move remains to be seen, but don't expect them to let the deadline pass without turning over every possibility.
+If the Raptors can find the right move remains to be seen, but don't expect them to let the deadline pass without turning over every possibility.

-This also should clear the path for the No. 8 seed to go to theLos Angeles Lakers, Sacramento Kings or Minnesota Timberwolves.
+This should also clear the path for the No. 8 seed to go to theLos Angeles Lakers, Sacramento Kings or Minnesota Timberwolves.
 Even if the Clippers might be able to hang in the race without Harris, it's hard to imagine they will stop selling now.
 And if they do continue to strip away players from the roster, they'll ensure they slip down the standings.

 However, the Lakers, Kings and Wolves will all be pushing to make the playoffs.
 The Lakers are still chasing Anthony Davis but lost by 42 points to the Indiana Pacers on Tuesday.
 They could be active whether they get Davis or not, and already traded for Reggie Bullock to give them a defensive presence on the wing.
 The Kings -- the NBA's biggest surprise this season -- would seem to now only be more determined to get a small forward to help stop the league's longest playoff drought.